How to Become a Web Developer: Explore Top Skills, Resources, Step-by-Step Guide

 A web developer’s job responsibilities include making their client's vision a reality.
 They are responsible for building a range of websites, including e-commerce, news, and gaming sites, to fit clients' needs.
 A web developer’s roles and responsibilities include -

-• To write well-designed, testable, efficient code by using the best software development practices
+• To write well-designed, testable and efficient code by following the best practices of software development.

-• To create a website layout/user interface by using standard HTML/CSS practices
+• To create a website layout/user interface following standard HTML/CSS practices.

-• To integrate data from various back-end services and databases
+• To integrate data from several back-end services and databases

-• To gather and refine specifications and requirements based on the client’s requirements
+• To collect and refine specifications and requirements according to the customer's needs.

 • To create and maintain software documentation

-• To maintain, expand, and scale the websites
+• To maintain, extend, and scale the websites

-• To meet with clients or management to discuss the needs and design of a website
+• To meet with clients or management to discuss the needs and design of the website

-• To cooperate with web designers to match visual design intent
+• To match visual design intent by cooperating with web designers.

 • To create and test applications for a website